 Our Research Mission

 The research funded by the Caroline Symmes Endowment is centered around learning more about pediatric Non-CNS Solid Tumors.
 This means tumors in children which occur outside the central nervous system (CNS) in places like bone, muscle, and vital organs.
-According to Dr. Jamie Renbarger, Section Chief of Hematology/Oncology at the Riley Hospital for Children, these tumors are often the most aggressive, yet research into how to cure them is almost nonexistent.
+According to Dr. Jamie Renbarger, Section Chief of Hematology/Oncology at the Riley Children’s Health, these tumors are often the most aggressive, yet research into how to cure them is almost nonexistent.

 “We do a good job of curing around 70% of pediatric cancers, but in around 30% of cases we really exhaust our options with chemo,” Dr. Renbarger explains.
 “30% sounds like a lot, but really that might only be four or five thousand kids across the US.
 With so little funding for pediatric cancer research set aside at the federal level to begin with, it’s the sad reality that these diseases are really never researched.”
 That is, until we began our endowment and teamed up with Riley.